Lars Nootbaar Player Props: Cardinals vs. Twins

-The St. Louis Cardinals, including Lars Nootbaar and his .871 slugging percentage over his past 10 games, take on starter Joe Ryan and the Minnesota Twins at Busch Stadium, Wednesday at 7:45 PM ET.
+Lars Nootbaar -- batting .455 in his past 10 games -- will be in action for the St. Louis Cardinals versus the Minnesota Twins, with Sonny Gray on the hill, on August 3 at 7:45 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4) against the Twins.
+In his last game, he hit a home run while going 2-for-4 against the Twins.

 Lars Nootbaar Game Info & Props vs. the Twins